getsentry/raven-python/docs/integrations/flask.rst

         SENTRY_USER_ATTRS = ['username', 'first_name', 'last_name', 'email']

-``email`` will be captured as ``sentry.interfaces.User.email``, and any additionl attributes will be available under ``sentry.interfaces.User.data``
+``email`` will be captured as ``sentry.interfaces.User.email``, and any additional attributes will be available under ``sentry.interfaces.User.data``

 You can specify the types of exceptions that should not be reported by